Menu

 Intent:

 At Grange Junior School DT is taught as a subject in its own right, following a clear progression to ensure skills, knowledge and understanding are built upon and secured across the key stage.
+DT is an inclusive subject where all children can succeed in their learning – especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding), those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding).
 DT is also used to support and enrich other areas of the curriculum, leading to high quality outcomes.
-Through DT children develop good behaviours for learning and essential skills for life.
-DT fosters children’s creativity and evaluative skills.
-They are taught to research current products available and evaluate how successful they are which in turn enables them to design, make and test a product that can be used in the wider world.
-DT allows children to utilise skills leant now in later life and employment.
+Through DT children develop good behaviours for learning (resilient) and essential skills for life whilst being safe.
+DT fosters children’s creativity (nurture) and evaluative skills.
+They are taught to research current products available and evaluate how successful they are (respect) which in turn enables them to design, make and test a product that can be used in the wider world.
+DT allows children to utilise skills learnt now in later life and employment.
+DT encourages children to ask question and to challenge themselves in a variety of ways (challenge).

 Implementation:

-The DT long term plan ensures a coherent, broad and balanced curriculum is offered across the Key Stage.
-Units of work are planned, by the subject manager, often linking to other curriculum areas.
-A sequence of lessons build upon skills, knowledge and understanding.
+The DT long term plan ensures a coherent, broad and balanced curriculum is offered across the Key Stage enabling all pupils – especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding) to achieve.
+Units of work are planned, by the subject manager alongside year group Teachers, following a coherently planned and sequenced curriculum so that pupils build knowledge and skills sequentially and cumulatively across the key stage meeting the aims of the National Curriculum.
+Most topics have links to different cultures/countries to enhance the learning and give a purpose to the projects.
+A sequence of lessons builds upon skills, knowledge and understanding and the progression in skills used is apparent in what the children are able to produce.
 Staff development, informed by monitoring, ensures that teachers have good subject knowledge to enable them to deliver high quality lessons, leading to high quality outcomes.
 DT comprises of 3 weekly blocks per year group, delivered in each term.

 Impact:

-The DT subject manager carries out termly monitoring in the form of book scrutiny and pupil conferencing.
+DT is enjoyed by the Teachers and pupils across the school with clear, high expectations that can be achieved by all – especially disadvantaged pupils, those with SEND, those who are known (or previously known) to children’s social care and those who face other barriers to their learning and/or well-being (though carefully planned support and scaffolding).
+The DT subject manager carries out monitoring in the form of book scrutiny and pupil conferencing.
 This information is used to establish the effectiveness of planning, teaching and learning for that term and provides points for further professional development within the subject, either on an individual, cohort or whole school level.
-Pupils are provided with oral feedback throughout the project and teachers continually monitor progress and outcomes, adapting planning where necessary.
-Children will receive final written feedback in DT books at the end of a unit of work, where children are assessed against the key skills, using the school’s agreed assessment for foundation subjects.
-Children have planned opportunities to share and celebrate their work with their families and a written report is provided annually.
+Pupils are provided with oral feedback throughout the project and teachers continually monitor progress and outcomes, adapting planning where necessary, providing scaffolds where needed.
+Children will receive final written feedback in DT books at the end of a topic using the assessment criteria on their learning journey.
+Children have planned opportunities to share and celebrate their work with their families and a end of year grade is provided annually.

 Top